Deriving Complete Constraints in Hidden Variable Models: Method for deriving constraints and completeness results

 When applying our algorithm to the front door model in Figure \ref{fig:frontdoorbase}, we get the following constraints reported as potentially nontrivial: These have been simplified from the original form they were provided by the algorithm to allow them to fit easily on the page and clearly illustrate that they are trivial.
 The reason these are flagged as nontrivial is clear when written in terms of the interventional quantities that were tested by the algorithm:

-If one were able run an experiment to intervene on $M$ directly, such that they interventional quantities would be identified directly by conditional factual quantities, these would be nontrivial constraints.
+These are not observable constraints because fixing $M$ directly results in the constraint.
 However, translating them to the identifying functionals under the front door model, we obtain trivial constraints on any observed distribution.
 Thus, constraints flagged by the algorithm as potentially nontrivial should be always be investigated manually whenever possible.
 However, enforcing or testing all flagged constraints is not incorrect as trivial constraints does not impose restrictions on the distribution.
 The tripartite Bell example in Subsection \ref{sec:tripart} illustrates a situation where it would be cumbersome to manually investigate all potentially nontrivial constraints.